 For the study, a total of 69 asset-based players and 166 non-asset based players were surveyed.
-Asset-based players consists of shipping lines, airlines, railways, terminals, warehouses, CFS/ICD whereas non-asset players consists of pure-play freight forwarders, pure-play CHAs, full service freight forwarders, 3PL companies, full service 3PL companies, 4PL companies and special category LSPs.
+Asset-based players consist of shipping lines, airlines, railways, terminals, warehouses, CFS/ICD whereas non-asset players consist of pure-play freight forwarders, pure-play CHAs, full-service freight forwarders, 3PL companies, full service 3PL companies, 4PL companies and special category LSPs.

-Study of TAIL measures in conjunction with various business parameters such as revenue, staff size, productivity, vintage of firm, scope of business, geographic coverage, IT spends and IT Criticality measures have established the close correlation of technology adoption with business performance.
+Study of TAIL measures in conjunction with various business parameters such as revenues, staff size, productivity, vintage of firm, scope of business, geographic coverage, and IT spends.
+And, IT Criticality measures have established the close correlation of technology adoption with business performance.

 Determining TAIL score for your organization can greatly assist the top management in strategic decision making.
 To facilitate this, Kale has structured the study and score along with its interpretation in the form of a report.